aspect-build/rules_js/README.md

 # Bazel rules for JavaScript

-This ruleset is a high-performance and npm-compatible Bazel integration for JavaScript.
+This ruleset is a high-performance Bazel integration for JavaScript, based on the [pnpm package manager](https://pnpm.io).

 -   Lazy: only fetches/installs npm packages needed for the requested build/test targets.
 -   Correct: works seamlessly with node.js module resolution.
 For example there are no pathMapping issues with TypeScript `rootDirs`.
 -   Fast: Bazel's sandbox only sees npm packages as directories, not individual files.
+    <https://blog.aspect.build/rulesjs-npm-benchmarks> shows benchmarks for fetching, installing, and linking packages under rules_js as well as typical alternatives like npm and yarn.
 -   Supports npm "workspaces": nested npm packages in a monorepo.

 Many companies are successfully building with rules_js.
 If you're getting value from the project, please let us know!
 Just comment on our [Adoption Discussion](https://github.com/aspect-build/rules_js/discussions/1000).

-<https://blog.aspect.build/rulesjs-npm-benchmarks> shows benchmarks for fetching, installing, and linking packages under rules_js as well as typical alternatives like npm and yarn.

-Google does not fund development of rules_js.
-If your company benefits, please consider donating to continue development and maintenance work: <https://opencollective.com/aspect-build/projects/rules_js>

-rules_js is just a part of what Aspect provides:
+rules_js is just a part Aspect's monorepo developer platform:

+-   [Aspect Workflows](https://docs.aspect.build/workflows) delivers on Bazel's promises of speed and cost-savings.
+    It provides Continuous Integration and Delivery, including Remote Cache and Remote Build Execution (RBE).
+    Best of all, it includes all the expertise that you expect from the team at Aspect!
 -   _Need help?_
-    -   Community support is available on the #javascript channel on [Bazel Slack](https://slack.bazel.build/)
+    -   Best-effort community support is available on the #javascript channel on [Bazel Slack](https://slack.bazel.build/)
-    -   This ruleset has commercial support provided by https://aspect.build/services.
+    -   Commercial support as a Slack Connect channel is offered by https://aspect.build/services.
 -   See our other Bazel rules, especially those built for rules_js:
     -   [rules_ts](https://github.com/aspect-build/rules_ts) - Bazel rules for [TypeScript](http://typescriptlang.org)
     -   [rules_swc](https://github.com/aspect-build/rules_swc) - Bazel rules for [swc](https://swc.rs)